yunginnanet/TunBot/README.md

 * Basic HTTP API on server will allow for multiple tunnels to exist within one program instance
 * Works last time i tried it? (tested in win10 and debian)
 * Doesn't have any secrets in the repo that are in use anywhere

+## To-do

+#### Client

+* Calculate the best server endpoint by running tcping latency checks via all available server endpoints to the target RDP daemon

+#### Server

+* Administrative interface
+* Automatic cleanup for defunct/old tunnels

+#### Overall

+* General security auditing, this thing is definitely not ready for prod